Non-Reciprocity of the Wave Packet Scattering Delay in Ballistic Two-Terminal Devices: Introduction

+In optical setups, the wave packet scattering delays can be as large as nanoseconds.
+Thus, in the optical case the direct measurement of these delays is technologically feasible and was presented in multiple experiments \cite{direc-measu-of-the1,direc-measu-of-the2}.
+The delays of electrons traveling through mesoscopic structures are on the order of picoseconds or femtoseconds, however.
+Measuring the dynamics of electrons in semiconductor systems therefore requires single or few electron devices and picosecond resolution, which was achieved in a recent experiment \cite{picos-coher-elect}.

-In the following, it is shown that the transmission delays are non-reciprocal in cases where the scattering matrix breaks time-reversal symmetry.
-The reflection delays are non-reciprocal if the scattering matrix is asymmetric with respect to a simultaneous time reversal and exchange of scattering channels\todo{?}.
-The non-reciprocity of the Wigner time delay is demonstrated with two analytically solvable examples: an asymmetric potential barrier and an asymmetric \ac{ab} interferometer \cite{nonre-inter-for}.
+In the following, I will consider two-channel systems, for which the constraints imposed by the unitarity of the \acl{S} are particularly strict and enforce full reciprocity of the scattering probabilities.
+Systems with a larger number of channels feature more entries of the \acl{S}, which relaxes these constraints.
+For the two-channel case it will be shown that the \emph{transmission} delays are non-reciprocal in cases where the scattering matrix breaks time-reversal symmetry.
+The \emph{reflection} delays are non-reciprocal if the scattering matrix is asymmetric with respect to a simultaneous time reversal and exchange of scattering channels.
+The non-reciprocity of the wave packet scattering delays is demonstrated using two analytically solvable examples: an asymmetric potential barrier and an asymmetric \ac{ab} interferometer.
+The peculiarities of the wave packet transport in such interferometers was previously presented in \cite{nonre-inter-for}.
 The consequences for both time-dependent and stationary wave functions are presented, and implications for quantum information technology and nanoelectronics are discussed.